ArnoldPretoriusUCT/Introduction-to-Robotics/README.md

 ## Description of content

-This teaching package contains content for the course “Mechatronic Systems”, which is based heavily within based in MATLAB [Live Scripts](https://www.mathworks.com/products/matlab/live-editor.html).
+This teaching package contains content for the course Mechatronic Systems, taught in the Department of Mechanical Engineering at the University of Cape Town, which is based heavily within based in MATLAB [Live Scripts](https://www.mathworks.com/products/matlab/live-editor.html).
 The teaching package comprises the following:
 1. A set of interactive Course Notes, based in MATLAB Live Scripts.
 2. A set of static PDF exports of the Course Notes.
 3. A set of Virtual Labs, based in MATLAB Live Scripts.